Piecewise Deterministic Sampling for Constrained Distributions: Mirror PDMPs

+to perform Poisson thinning.
+Note that, in principle, even though one could derive a general expression for $L_V$ in terms of bounds on the derivatives of $U$ and $\psi^*$, this expression would be very cumbersome and typically a case by case approach will provide a more useful bound.
+For all the experiments in this paper we will apply a case by case approach.

-\begin{remark} Similarly to the discussion on mirror based SDEs it is possible to transform the MZZS into a processes on the primal space.
+\begin{remark} Similarly to the discussion on mirror-based SDEs it is possible to transform the MZZS into a processes on the primal space.
 This is itself a PDMP with the following deterministic dynamics

-In addition the rate $\lambda$ satisfies while the transition kernel remains unchanged. \end{remark}
+In addition the rate $\lambda$ satisfies while the transition kernel remains unchanged.

+Observe that these deterministic dynamics can be viewed as a gradient flow in the direction $v$ on the Riemmanian manifold with metric $\nabla^2\psi$ which is described in Remark~\ref{rem:remannian_manifold}.
+Therefore, one can view MZZS as the Riemannian analogue of ZZS where the constant velocity dynamics have become gradient flows with constant direction. \end{remark}

 \begin{remark} Note that analogously to Section \ref{sec:subsampling} one can suitably modify the MZZS to the mirror Zig-Zag with subsampling (MZZ-SS). \end{remark}